Central University of Kerala: Transportation Facility

 Transport is available to all students from their hostels to the university campuses at subsidised rates.

 University Library

-Central University has libraries at all of its campuses.
+Central University of Kerala has a full-fledged library at Sindhu Block featuring newspapers, magazines, and a vast collection of books across genres.
+The library includes a computer lab that has access to most major and minor research publications as well as offers services like plagiarism checking, printing services, etc. The construction of a dedicated Central Library Building is nearing completion.

 Students’ Council

-The Students’ Council is a student body comprising 40 student representatives of which 20 members are elected and 20 members are nominated representing the departments.
+The Students’ Council is a student body comprising 54 student representatives of which all members are elected through elections conducted in 27 constituencies.
+Voters of each constituency are students of undergraduate and postgraduate programs and research scholars.
 The council also has an executive committee composed of 10 members.
 The President, two Vice Presidents, the General Secretary, two Joint Secretaries and four Executive Committee Members are the office bearers of the Students’ Council.